Tax Attorneys and Consultants

 Frequently Asked Tax Law Questions

-Why should I use Deininger & Escobar?
+Why should I use Neil Deininger & Company?

 Experience

-Deininger & Escobar’s practice consists almost entirely of representing taxpayers in tax disputes and tax collection matters.
+Deininger’s practice consists almost entirely of representing taxpayers in tax disputes and tax collection matters.
 The Firm’s professional staff has over 80 years of combined experience in representing taxpayers before Federal and Arkansas taxing authorities.
 Unlike most corporate tax law and accounting firms that mostly deal with clients who dispute tax liabilities due, the Firm handles all aspects of our clients’ tax issues from disputes, pre-filing tax return reporting issues, audits, evaluations of proposed audit adjustments or assessment to a comprehensive analysis of collection alternatives.
 By targeting the issues that are most important to the overall outcome, the Firm strives to use a client’s resources efficiently so as to not waste time and effort fighting a tax liability that will likely never be reduced, but dictating concentration on dealing with the tax liability as a collection problem.

 Specialization

 When it comes to representing clients in the tax collection business, the Firm is unaware of any firm in the state of Arkansas with more experience.
-Because Deininger & Escobar concentrates on tax dispute resolution, the Firm understands the available options for negotiating and pursuing resolutions most favorable to our clients.
+Because Neil Deininger & Company concentrates on tax dispute resolution, the Firm understands the available options for negotiating and pursuing resolutions most favorable to our clients.

 Knowledge